-We’ve had patients ask about Single Arch Braces treatment and thought it would be helpful to explain this type of treatment in more detail.
+At our Orthodontics clinic in McAllen Texas, patients have asked Dr. Taylor about Single Arch Braces treatment.
+So we thought it would be helpful to explain this type of treatment in more detail.
 “Single arch” treatment means that braces are only used on either the upper or lower teeth.
 Arches are the u-shaped arrangements that make up your dentition (the arrangement of teeth).
 In other words, your upper teeth are an arch and your bottom teeth are an arch.

 When teeth are overcrowded or crooked and braces are applied to straighten them, the teeth will gradually shift into correct position but also move forward to allow for more space.
 In other cases where teeth have gaps between them and braces are applied to move them together, the teeth have a tendency to move backwards as they align together.
 Because of this, bite problems (malocclusions) may be created.

 A malocclusion as defined by Wikipedia is a misalignment or incorrect relationship between the teeth of the two dental arches (upper and lower teeth) when they approach each other as the jaws close.

 - Overjet, also known as buck teeth – The top front teeth are pushed forward and outward.
 This can be caused by a small lower jaw.

 - Overcrowding – There are either too many teeth in relation to the size of the jaw, or the teeth are too large and crowd each other out.